guttermonk/bleamd/README.md

 - Configurable keybindings
 - Rich theming system
 - Mouse support
-- Colemak-DH keyboard layout support
+- Custom keyboard layout support

 Perfect for developers, writers, and anyone who works with Markdown files in the terminal.